melodyxlim/magnetic-decoupling/README.md

 # magnetic-decoupling
 Data depository for "Magnetic Decoupling as a Proofreading Strategy for High-Yield, Time-Efficient Microscale Self-Assembly"

-Code for data analysis is written in Matlab.
 Code for the minimal numerical model is written in Python and plotted in Matlab.